-Investment Properties (not part of Total Property Plant and Equipment - see Note 14) and Surplus assets have been valued using either the Market or Income approach to Fair Value.
+Investment properties and Surplus assets have been valued using either the Market or Income approach to Fair Value.
 The valuations were carried out under the direction of the Council's Assistant Director, Resources Directorate (Asset Planning, Management and Capital Delivery).
 The valuer for the authority is the Asset Management section and the Asset Valuation report is signed, on behalf of the Asset management section, by Chris Litchfield BSc (Est Man), RICS, Valuation and Estates Manager.